Sustainable Resource Development and Access – One Community Weekly Progress Update #646

 One Community school, One Community education, teaching strategies for life, curriculum for life, One Community, transformational education, open source education, free-shared education, eco-education, curriculum for life, strategies of leadership, the ultimate classroom, teaching tools for life, for the highest good of all, Waldorf, Study Technology, Study Tech, Montessori, Reggio, 8 Intelligences, Bloom's Taxonomy, Orff, our children are our future, the future of kids, One Community kids, One Community families, education for life, transformational livingOne Community is advancing sustainable resource development and access through Highest Good education that is for all ages, applicable in any environment, adaptable to individual needs, far exceeds traditional education standards, and more fun for both the teachers and the students.
 This component of One Community is about 95% complete with only the Open Source School Licensing and Ultimate Classroom construction and assembly details remaining to be finished.
 We’ll report on the final two elements to be finished as we develop them.
 With over 8 years of work invested in the process, the sections below are all complete until we move onto the property and continue the development and open sourcing process with teachers and students – a development process that is built directly into the structure of the education program and everything else we’re creating too:

-This week, Anuneet Kaur (Administrator) contributed to the progress of the Highest Good Education software platform by creating Figma design elements, and enhancing the overall visual layout.
-She focused on enhancing the shared navigation bar for both mature and young support team in the Highest Good Education platform.
-She refined and updated the navigation elements in Figma based on Harshitha’s feedback, ensuring alignment in structure and design across both user experiences.
-This work supports One Community’s mission of sustainable resource development and access.
-She explored layout consistency, improved user flow, and tested responsive design adjustments to optimize usability.
-Anuneet focused on researching resources for the most sustainable lightbulbs, reviewing scholarly articles, and compiling relevant statistics for the graphic process.
-She ensured that all members were included in the live blog task and identified any who were missing.
-Additionally, she began drafting content and selecting images for the Highest Good Education Program Licensing and Accreditation webpage.
-Anuneet also took interviews as a part of the hiring team.
-She also reviewed the most sustainable research work of Yulin infographic and provided the feedback.
-She fulfilled administrative responsibilities by editing the summaries and collages for the Highest Good Society team, Highest Good Education, and Core Teams, and reviewed fellow admin submissions for completeness and accuracy.
+This week, Anuneet Kaur (Administrator) continued contributing to the progress of the Highest Good Education software platform by creating Figma design elements, and enhancing the overall visual layout.
+She updated navigation elements based on Harshitha’s feedback, ensuring alignment across designs, and explored layout consistency, responsive design, and user flow optimization.
+Anuneet also began drafting content and selecting images for the Highest Good Education Program Licensing and Accreditation webpage.
+In support of sustainable resource development and access, she researched the most sustainable lightbulbs, reviewing scholarly articles and compiling statistics for future graphic work.
+She reviewed Yulin’s infographic on sustainability and provided feedback.
+Administratively, Anuneet edited summaries and collages for the Highest Good Society, Highest Good Education, and Core Teams, ensured accurate live blog participation, and reviewed fellow admin submissions.
+She also conducted hiring interviews.
 The One Community model of sustainable resource development and access, exemplified by sustainably built classrooms like these, drives sustainable change on a global scale.
 Her recent contributions are featured in the collage below.

 Highest Good Education, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, shared navigation bar design, Highest Good Education platform, sustainable lightbulbs research, responsive Figma design, education program licensing, accreditation webpage content, infographic feedback review, administrative content editing, collaborative blog updates, team hiring interviews

 Harshitha Rayapati (Program Manager) continued advancing the Highest Good Education platform by detailing deliverables, developing Figma designs, and expanding the visual layout of the student dashboard.
-She compiled the weekly blog update, edited the blog page, and created a visual collage to enhance the content.
-She reviewed Housing’s weekly progress and integrated admin team feedback into the final blog version, which was then uploaded as a corrected PDF to the Dropbox folder.
-She also examined the action items breakdown for Deliverable 1 submitted by Sphurthy, providing comments to suggest necessary changes.
-In collaboration with Ravi, Harshitha helped prioritize Figma design tasks related to Deliverables 0 and 1.
-Her design efforts centered on refining the teacher dashboard interface, particularly features for creating and assigning lesson plans, posting grades, and managing atoms earned by students.
-The One Community model of sustainable resource development and access, exemplified by sustainably built classrooms like these, drives sustainable change on a global scale.
+She compiled and edited the weekly blog, created a supporting visual collage, and uploaded the finalized PDF to Dropbox after integrating admin team feedback and reviewing Housing’s progress.
+Harshitha also reviewed Deliverable 1 from Sphurthy, offering comments to improve the action item breakdown.
+In collaboration with Ravi, she prioritized Figma tasks for Deliverables 0 and 1.
+Her design work focused on enhancing the teacher dashboard, including tools for lesson planning, grade posting, and tracking atoms earned by students.
+The One Community model of sustainable resource development and access, exemplified by sustainably built classrooms like these, drives global sustainable change.
 The collage below highlights her recent contributions.

 Highest Good Education, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, weekly blog update, Housing progress review, teacher dashboard design, Figma interface refinement, lesson plan creation tool, grade posting features, educator dashboard development, Deliverable 1 action items, student performance tracking, blog content management